ChabanovX/finance_tracker/README.md

 ## License

-This project does not include production-ready financial advice.
+This project is licensed under the MIT License